 On April 11, 2003 the Albuquerque Isotopes played the first professional baseball game in the Duke City since the Albuquerque Dukes left following the 2000 season.
-The return of baseball was met by 12,215 enthusiastic fans on Opening Day at beautiful Isotopes Park.
+The return of baseball was met by 12,215 enthusiastic fans on Opening Day at beautiful Rio Grande Credit Union Field at Isotopes Park.
 The excitement did not end there, as over 575,000 fans passed through the gates in 2003, a season that culminated with the Isotopes winning the Central Division Title and earning a berth in the Pacific Coast League Playoffs.
-With that auspicious beginning, the Isotopes have continued to grow, welcoming more than 8 million guests to "The Lab" in the team's 14 seasons.
+With that auspicious beginning, the Isotopes have continued to grow, welcoming almost 10 million guests to "The Lab" in the team's 18 seasons.
 In 2008, the team set a franchise record in attendance with a mark of 593,606 (an average of 8,361 a game), marking a continuation of the rich and varied tradition of professional baseball in Albuquerque, one that dates back more than 100 years.

 It's not clear how many years the Browns played, but in 1915 the first recognized professional baseball team in Albuquerque took the field.
 The "Dukes" played in the Class-D Rio Grande Association against teams from Phoenix, Tucson, El Paso, and nearby Las Cruces.
 The Dukes finished in third place with a 32-25 record.
 They also had the league leader in home runs, as Frank Huelman hit 10 long balls.